 This is a brief guide to how to write and present a resolution at the Annual General Meeting of the PEI Home and School Federation.

-Resolutions about what?
+Resolutions are about important issues….

 As a general guideline, consider important issues that pertain to education, safety and health as they relate to students in our education system.